AdaptiveCpp/AdaptiveCpp/doc/stdpar.md

 The backend used to perform USM allocations is the backend managing the executing device as described in the previous section.

+AdaptiveCpp can emit automatic asynchronous prefetches to memory that is used in kernels (similarly to `sycl::queue::prefetch`).
+This hints to the driver that a certain memory region is about to be needed on device, which can result in more efficient data migration.
+By default, AdaptiveCpp emits a prefetch the first time it is used by a kernel.
+However, other modes are available as well.
+The desired prefetch mode can be controlled using the `ACPP_STDPAR_PREFETCH_MODE` environment variable ([environment variables supported by AdaptiveCpp](https://github.com/AdaptiveCpp/AdaptiveCpp/blob/develop/doc/env_variables.md#environment-variables-used-by-adaptivecpp).
+For latency-sensitive applications you might want to disable prefetching (`ACPP_STDPAR_PREFETCH_MODE=never`) since it can add a small amount of host-side overhead.

 ## Scope and visibility of replaced functions